 Blisters on hands, arms, and face

 Erythropoietic Porphyria -

 Change in skin color or pigmentation.

-Autosomal dominant - When you inherit a defective gene from one of your parents.
+Autosomal Dominant - When the defective gene is inherited from one of the parents.

 Some people have the gene or genes but do not show any symptoms.

 There are some types of porphyrias that are acquired and not inherited.
 PCT (porphyria cutanea tarda) is an example of the acquired form, but the enzyme deficiency may be inherited.

 Some factors that can trigger symptoms include -

 As the signs and symptoms of porphyria are similar to some common diseases, tests are done to rule out all other possible conditions.
 For example, the doctor might suggest taking tests like computed tomography (CT) scans, chest X-rays, and echocardiogram (EKG or ECG) to rule out physical problems.
 In some cases, blood and urine tests might also be needed.